How Do Sleep Trackers Work? A Complete Guide to the Technology

 Improving Your Sleep Environment

 Tracking is only half the equation.
 If your data shows fragmented sleep, the next step is fixing the environment.
 A white noise machine like the Yogasleep Dohm Classic masks disruptive sounds — I noticed a measurable drop in nighttime wake events after adding one to my bedroom.
-A sunrise alarm like the Hatch Restore 2 can also improve wake-up quality, which trackers will reflect in your wake-time data.
+A sunrise alarm like the , which trackers will reflect in your wake-time data.

 Final Verdict